A Characterization of Universally Optimal Queueing Regimes: Introduction

 Some recent papers in economics have dealt with issues related to strategic queues.
 In \citet{CriTho:TE2019} customers learn about the server's quality.
-In \citet{Mar:mimeo2023} customers learn about their own valuation from service.
-The closest paper to ours is perhaps \citet{CheTer:arXiv2023} who considered a design problem with a general class of queuing regimes.
+In \citet{Mar:TE2025} customers learn about their own valuation from service.
+Perhaps the closest paper to ours is \citet{CheTer:JPE2025}, who considered a design problem with a general class of queueing regimes.
 There are several major differences between their paper and ours: First, in their paper the designer tailors the regime to the parameters, whereas we consider universally optimal regimes.
 Second, in their paper the designer's payoff is a combination of the customers' welfare and the provider's payoff, whereas in our paper the designer only cares about the customers' payoff.
-Third, in their paper the customers don't observe the state of the queue.
+Third, in their paper the customers do not observe the state of the queue.
 Their optimal regime is \ac{FCFS} with a cap (which depends on the parameters); this is not universally optimal by our definition.
-The class of regimes they study is also different from ours, and we explain the difference later.

-~\citet{doval2019efficiency} extended Naor's argument to a two-sided matching market.
-Their paper includes reference to other recent papers that deal with welfare implications of dynamic matching.
+The class of regimes they study is also different from ours, and we explain the difference later. \citet{DovSze:GEB2025} extended Naor's argument to a two-sided matching market.
+Their paper includes references to other recent papers that deal with welfare implications of dynamic matching.